jyyhuang/hyprlust/README.md

 > [!WARNING]
-> These are my personal dot files and may not work for everyone.
+> These are my personal dot files and may not work for everyone
+>
-> Use at your own risk.
+> Use at your own risk

 ## 📝 Details